OSU-Bee-Lab/buzzdetect/to-do.md

 # So much to do...
 ## Preprocessing pipeline
 * Do we need to get Reed's snipper code working?
+* Does tfio.audio.AudioIOTensor` from [this guide](https://www.tensorflow.org/io/tutorials/audio) mean we don't have to worry about trimming down files?
 * MP3 → WAV; on supercomputer instead of local?
   - Can we parallelize the process?